ChloeBeaudet/ChloeBeaudet.github.io/_pages/research.md

 ## Work in progress

-* **Spatially allocating preferences derived from a choice experiment**, _with Léa Tardieu, Romain Crastes dit Sourd and Maia David_
+* **Mapping preferences derived from a choice experiment**, _with Léa Tardieu, Romain Crastes dit Sourd and Maia David_

 * **Planning sustainable lighting for biodiversity and society**, _with Sarah Potin, Julie Chaurand, Léa Mariton, Anne-Charlotte Vaissière, Maia David and Léa Tardieu_